maxhoesel-ansible/ansible-role-postfix_nullclient/README.md

 - A recent Ansible version.
 This role supports the 2 most recent major Ansible releases.
   Older versions might still work, but are not supported
 - A host running:
-  - Ubuntu 18.04 LTS or newer
+  - Ubuntu 20.04 LTS or newer
-  - Debian 10 or newer
+  - Debian 11 or newer
-  - Arch Linux
   - Other distributions may work, but are not supported (Feel free to add support with a PR!)

 Role Variables